 Filters can also be combined in order to define more complex groups, creating statements equivalent to "Show me users that run MacOS and visited my website using Firefox".

 Paths work across subdomains, even with the basic snippet installation.
-We see it's common for a website to be the landing page, then traffic to move into app.example.com, once a user starts interacting with the product.
+For example, it's common for website.com to be the landing page, then traffic to move into app.website.com once a user starts interacting with the product.
 Just set up the root domain as the URL in your tracking settings.

 We recommend tracking across everything so you can understand where your most engaged users come from.